Hauyne: Related minerals

 Haüyne forms a solid solution with nosean and with sodalite.
 Complete solid solution exists between synthetic nosean and haüyne at 600 °C, but only limited solid solution occurs in the sodalite-nosean and sodalite-haüyne systems.

-The characteristic blue color of sodalite-group minerals arises mainly from caged S3- and S4 clusters.

 Unit cell

 Haüyne belongs to the hexatetrahedral class of the isometric system, 4̅3m, space group P4̅3n.
 It has one formula unit per unit cell (Z = 1), which is a cube with side length of 9 Å. More accurate measurements are as follows: